sorbayhq/sorbay-client/docs/permissions.md

 ![Screen's permission under MacOS](screenshots/macos/screen_permission.png)

 Click on *Open System Preferences* and allow Sorbay to record your screen.
-You should at last, get this final result that looks like this:
+You should at last get this final result that looks like this:

 ![All media devices are allowed](screenshots/macos/request_window_case_success.png)

+Finally close Sorbay and reopen it, you can now record videos as you like.